Time Complexity Analysis of Recursive Algorithms

 What is the recurrence relation of a recursive function?

-A recurrence relation is a mathematical equation where any term is defined using its previous terms.
-We use recurrence relations to analyze the time complexity of recursive algorithms in terms of input size.
-But the critical question is: How can we write the recurrence relation of a recursive algorithm?
-Let's think!?
+A recurrence relation is a mathematical equation that defines a sequence of values based on previous terms in the sequence.
+We often use recurrence relations to analyze the time complexity of recursion.
+The critical question is: How can we write the recurrence relation of a recursive algorithm?
+Let's think!

-T(n) = T(Input size of 1st subproblem) + T(Input size of 2nd subproblem) + .... + T(Input size of kth subproblem) + Time complexity of additional operations other than recursive calls.
+T(n) = T(1st subproblem input size ) + T(2nd subproblem input size) + .... + T(kth subproblem input size) + Time complexity of extra operations other than recursive calls.

 Decrease by a constant: Reverse an array